 Educators don’t need to give up on traditional classroom tests altogether.
 Not all tests are wrong, harmful, or invalid.
-When designed and administered with the correct format, timing, and content, research has proven testing to be valuable.
+On the contrary, research has proven testing valuable when designed and administered with the correct format, timing, and content.
 However, it needs to be done with a clear purpose to improve student learning.

 Tests don’t teach; teachers do.

-One of the most valuable tests or assessments is a retrieval practice; quick, easy practice quizzes on recently taught content.
-These brief tests can be beneficial if they are given frequently and provide near-immediate feedback to help students improve.
+One of the most practical tests or assessments is a retrieval practice, quick, accessible practice quizzes on recently taught content.
+These brief tests can be beneficial if given frequently and provide near-immediate feedback to help students improve.

 According to research, retrieval practice works because it helps students retain information in a better way than simply studying material.
 While reviewing the concept, information can often be quickly forgotten without more active learning strategies like frequent practice quizzes.

-Retrieval-type practice tests should be a low-stakes, low-stress activity that carries a minor grade or no grade at all.
-These small assessments can be administered up to three times before a final summative effort.
+Retrieval-type practice tests should be a low-stakes, low-stress activity that carries a minor or no grade.
+These small assessments can be administered three times before a final summative effort.
 This practice effectively reduces the anxiety around testing and negative stereotypes.

 What are the benefits?
 Students learn and retain the content that has been taught.
 At the same time, teachers can see areas where they might need to -re-teach a concept.
 No one is stressed about testing and has the opportunity to learn and grow.

-Public education needs to step away from harmful testing practices for student motivation, such as data walls displaying student scores or assessments.
+Public education needs to remove harmful testing practices for student motivation, such as data walls displaying student scores or assessments.
 While data walls might be helpful for educators, several studies show that communicating them in classrooms can and will lead students to compare status rather than improve their studies.

 Peer or instructor comments that give students the ability to revise or correct their work are positive experiences for both students and teachers.
-By asking students to explain their responses, it allows both the student and the teacher to understand their learning process.
+In addition, by asking students to explain their responses, the student and the teacher can understand their learning process.